The original image of Our Lady of Almudena in the Almudena Cathedral

 • Religious procession in honor of Our Lady of Almudena following the Mass.
 Route: the old streets of Madrid – Plaza Mayor, Calle Sal, Calle Postas, Calle Esparteros, Calle Mayor, Calle Bailén, Plaza de la Almudena.

-Many Madrileños will be joining the procession in their chulapo and chulapa finery: mantillas, mantones de manila, head scarves, figure-hugging ankle length dresses with ruffles in the layered skirts and carnations on their heads for the proud and flirty ladies.
+Many Madrileños will be joining the procession in their chulapo and chulapa finery: mantillas, mantones de manila, head scarves, figure-hugging ankle length dresses with ruffles in the layered skirts and carnations on their hair for the proud and flirty ladies.
 The chulapo attire for the gentlemen consists of a vest with carnation on the lapel, dark tight pants, a black or grey cap, short boots and sometimes a white neckerchief.

 • Concert, Almudena Cathedral , 5:00 PM